Overview

 - After making an appointment online, you need to attend an appointment at the U.S. Consulate or Embassy with the original DS-2019.
 Visa approval and issuance are at the discretion of the consular official.
 Visa appointment and processing wait times vary by city and time of year.
 On average, this process takes 2-4 weeks.
 Up-to-date information can be found on the U.S. Department of State website.

-- Applicants must have at least 5 years of clinical experience.
+- Candidates must have at least five years of clinical experience.

 Copy of Passport(s) (Including All Dependents)